-Try DI!: Planning & Preparing a Differentiated Instruction Program

 Try DI!: Planning & Preparing a Differentiated Instruction Program has been developed with the widest possible audience in mind because the core principles of a differentiated approach can be applied K–12.
 The primary goal of the course is to provide an overview of DI principles as well as DI strategies that will help teachers to implement a “theory of action.”
 The course will invoke a metaphor for teaching that is woven throughout the course and extends as the course unfolds.
 The course offers a variety of opportunities for reflection and culminates with an observation tool that will help professionals to align their theories with the actions they take in the classroom.

-You may contact the instructor by emailing Steve at email@example.com or calling him at 509-891-7219, Monday through Friday, 8:00 a.m. – 5:00 p.m.
+You may contact the facilitator by emailing Professor Dahl at email@example.com or calling him at 509-891-7219, Monday through Friday, 8:00 a.m. – 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.

 If you need personal assistance then email firstname.lastname@example.org or call 509-891-7219.
 When contacting technical support, please know your course version number (it is located at the bottom left side of the Welcome Screen) and your operating system, and be seated in front of the computer at the time of your call.

 Please refer to VESi’s website: www.virtualeduc.com or contact VESi if you have further questions about the compatibility of your operating system.